Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/paytmMoney.md

 (ii)"abc".split().reverse().join();  //abc

 //EXPLANATION
-"abc".split()//["abc"]; as we didn't specify any spliting criteria ,so whole string is taken as 1 element of array
+"abc".split()//["abc"]; as we didn't specify any spliting criteria , so whole string is taken as 1 element of array

 Consider following exmamples
 const str = 'Hello world gud day';